Ewias

-Ewyas (Ewias) was a possible early Welsh kingdom which may have been formed around the time of the Roman withdrawal from Britain in the 5th century.
+Ewias or Ewyas was a possible early Welsh kingdom which may have been formed around the time of the Roman withdrawal from Britain in the 5th century.
 The name was later used for a much smaller commote or administrative sub-division, which covered the area of the modern Vale of Ewyas (now within Monmouthshire, Wales) and a larger area to the east, including the villages of Ewyas Harold and Ewyas Lacy (now within Herefordshire, England).

 A legendary kingdom

-Some researchers interpret the evidence of the medieval Llandaff charters to suggest that early Ewyas may have encompassed much of south-east Wales, including the later kingdoms of Gwent and Ergyng.
+Some researchers interpret the evidence of the medieval Llandaff charters to suggest that early Ewias may have encompassed much of south-east Wales, including the later kingdoms of Gwent and Ergyng.
 However, these sources are open to several interpretations, and mainstream historians do not generally accept this.
-Geoffrey of Monmouth gives the legend of Octavius (Welsh: Eudaf), "earl of Ewyas and Ergyng," in his famous pseudo-history Historia Regum Britanniae, making him a descendant of Caratacus, who had led the Silures in battle against the Romans.
+Geoffrey of Monmouth gives the legend of Octavius (Welsh: Eudaf), "earl of Ewyias and Ergyng," in his famous pseudo-history Historia Regum Britanniae, making him a descendant of Caratacus, who had led the Silures in battle against the Romans.
 According to Geoffrey, he took up a supposed "British High Kingship" after defeating Trahern, the brother of King Coel Godhebog, in the late third or early fourth century.
 No historical evidence to corroborate this, and Coel's reign in the Hen Ogledd is usually placed in the 5th century.
 In the Welsh versions of the Historia, such as Brut Dingestow, Octavius is called Eudaf; this is the same legendary figure that appears in Breuddwyd Macsen Wledig as father of Elen, wife of Macsen Wledig, and living near Segontium in north Wales.

-An 8th-century charter relating to the church at Clodock includes an account of its origin when Clydawg, "king in Ewyas," was murdered while on a hunting expedition, and an oratory was built to commemorate his martyrdom.
+An 8th-century charter relating to the church at Clodock includes an account of its origin when Clydawg, "king in Ewyias," was murdered while on a hunting expedition, and an oratory was built to commemorate his martyrdom.

 Cantref

-Whatever the origins of Ewyas may be, north of the present site of Longtown, a religious centre dedicated to St Beuno was founded at Llanveynoe, where what is probably the oldest stone cross in the modern county of Herefordshire stands, from around 600 AD.
+Whatever the origins of Ewias may be, north of the present site of Longtown, a religious centre dedicated to St Beuno was founded at Llanveynoe, where what is probably the oldest stone cross in the modern county of Herefordshire stands, from around 600 AD.
 Around the same time, a religious centre may have been founded at Llanthony, on the site of the later Priory.
-In the mid-10th century, there were seven cantrefs in Glamorgan, including "Ystradyw and Ewyas".
+In the mid-10th century, there were seven cantrefs in Glamorgan, including "Ystradyw and Ewias".